 The Water Supply Division is responsible for programs that ensure the efficient administration of surface water and groundwater use; the production, treatment, delivery and protection of safe and adequate drinking water.
 The division performs the following functions:

 - Oversees the production, treatment, quality and delivery of drinking water for the public by implementation of the Safe Drinking Water Act.

 - Assesses and protects sources of public drinking water.

 - Offers technical assistance on operating public water systems.

 - Guides public water systems on homeland-security preparation, response, and recovery.

 - Reviews engineering plans for new or significantly modified public water systems or exceptions to TCEQ rules.

 - Assesses the financial, managerial, and technical capabilities of public water systems.

-- Manages the Water Utilities Database and the Safe Drinking Water Information System (SDWIS).
+- Manages the Water District Database and the Safe Drinking Water Information System (SDWIS).